Published: March 12, 2018

 - Bing considers it natural for brands to have more backlinks with the name of the brand in the link text alone, known as “brand links,” and not rate them negatively as they might with others.

 - Bing tends to put more emphasis on social media signals than Google.
-Well-positioned results tend to have a higher number of shares, likes, tweets and +1s, and specific URLs stand out in top results that have a high mass of social signals.
+Well-positioned results tend to have a higher number of shares, likes, retweets, and specific URLs stand out in top results that have a high mass of social signals.

-- Sites with more backlinks tend to rank higher with Bing, just as they do with Google, though the quality of those backlinks are increasingly more important than their quantity.
-Bing even offers a helpful link explorer tool to help better understand the value of the links on a given page.
+- Sites with more backlinks tend to rank higher with Bing, just as they do with Google, though the quality of those backlinks is increasingly more important than their quantity.

 - Bing seems to be more likely to reward pictures, videos, audio and more, due to what is known as “entity understanding,” while Google relies much more on text-based content.

 Want to know more about voice search optimization?
-Let’s Chat!
+Fill out our contact form, and let’s chat!